-Ketamine Therapy for Seniors: Safety Guide for Patients Over 60
+Ketamine Therapy for Seniors: A Safety Guide

 Age Is Not an Automatic Disqualifier

 Let me be clear from the outset: being over 60, 70, or even 80 does not automatically disqualify you from ketamine therapy.
 Age alone is not a contraindication.
-What matters is your overall health profile -- cardiovascular status, kidney and liver function, cognitive baseline, medication list, and fall risk.
+What matters is your overall health profile: cardiovascular status, kidney and liver function, cognitive baseline, medication list, and fall risk.

 Many older adults are excellent candidates for ketamine therapy.
 They often have the stability, patience, and support systems that contribute to good treatment outcomes.
 The key is thorough evaluation and appropriate modifications to standard protocols.